-If CK-274 is approved for marketing by the FDA or other regulatory authorities for the treatment of HCM, it may compete with mavacamten, a drug candidate being developed by Bristol-Myers Squibb Company.
+If aficamten is approved for marketing by the FDA or other regulatory authorities for the treatment of HCM, it may compete with mavacamten, a drug candidate being developed by Bristol-Myers Squibb Company for which a new drug application is currently pending with the FDA.
+Aficamten and mavacamten are both drugs that affect cardiac muscle contractility and any adverse regulatory action or other fact, matter or circumstance in connection to the development or commercialization of mavacamten may have an impact on our ability to obtain regulatory approval for, or the commercial prospects of, aficamten.